Looking to buy best 3 stage snow blowers?

 Most models have aluminum chutes.
 Instead, this model uses a steel chute for maximum strength and durability.
 Its X-Trac tires of 16X5 inches allow better control on irregular surfaces.

-Its LED headlights illuminate much more, for a clear view during the harshest weather.
+Its LED headlights illuminate much more, for a clear snow view during the harshest weather.
 You can vary the turn of the chute in a range of 200 degrees.
 In addition, you can move at your own pace by varying between its 6 forward and 2 reverse speeds.

 Its 4-cycle 357 cc engine gives you more power for better performance.
 Cub Cadet 3X 26-Inch 3-Stage Snow Blower removes a larger snow volume compared to models with a smaller intake.